 Season chops with salt and pepper.

-In a cast-iron skillet, brown chops in oil for about 4 minutes
+In a cast-iron skillet over medium-high heat, brown chops in oil for about 3 minutes on each side.

 Remove chops and set aside.